NeuroTech-Leuven/BrainBrowsR/docs/structure.md

 3. How/ implementation: here you explain your implementation, try to reason with the author why you did certain actions or used certain packages/ technologies.
 Make sure to use links and citations.
 4. Results: what is the result of your implementation.
 This could be a graph, video, picture.
 This is particularly important for data-team.
 5. Sources: where can people find more info on the discussed topic.

+## How to markdown

+Since all the documentation will be written in markdown, I have added some information on how this works.
+As always, the internet is you greatest source, so if you don't know something you can always find it there.

+According to wikipedia, [markdown](https://en.wikipedia.org/wiki/Markdown) is a lightweitght markup language for creating formatted text using a plain-text editor.
+This allows for it to be written on any computer, without special tools and programs.
+In github, which we will be using to host our documentation, markdown is formatted to look nice and easier to read.

+To write markdown, you can use any editor.
+For a titles and headings, use `#` with the number indicating the level.
+Ordered lists can be created using `1.`.
+Lastly links can be added using `[text](link)`.
+More details can be found on the [markdown guide page](https://www.markdownguide.org/).